Conarius/Neovim-IDE/README.md

 ## Post Installation

-After you have installed it, Neovim will ask you if you wanna install the example config.
+After you have installed it, Neovim may ask you if you wanna install the example config.
 Enter n for no. After you have done that, run `:Lazy update` and `:Mason` to update all the neovim plugins.
 Also don't forget to install all the necessary TreeSitter parsers for all the languages via `:TSInstall <enter language/file format here>`.
 All available parsers can be listed via `:TSInstallInfo`